Resource Associates @ grantwriters.net

-When pondering this topic, one may think that determining eligibility is pretty simple and straight forward.
+When pondering this topic, one may think determining eligibility is pretty simple and straightforward.
 An RFP is released.
-There is a section in the RFP that describes the eligibility criteria.
-In mostly black and white language, this section will indicate the specific type of entity that the funder will consider granting, such as nonprofits, IHE’s, land grant colleges, federally recognized tribes, etc. There can be gray areas, though.
-For example, those application proposal guidelines calling for “National Nonprofit” applicants as opposed to using the term “Nonprofit” applicants.
+There is a section in the RFP describing the eligibility criteria.
+In mostly black and white language, this section will indicate the specific type of entity the funder will consider granting, such as nonprofits, IHEs, land grant colleges, federally recognized tribes, etc. There can be gray areas, though.
+For example, those application proposal guidelines call for “National Nonprofit” applicants as opposed to using the term “Nonprofit” applicants.
 This is similar to guidelines calling for Tribal Nonprofit applicants.

 What do these terms – “National” and “Tribal” – mean?
-In the case of National Nonprofits, all true nonprofits are incorporated through the state and federal IRS so doesn’t that make them all national?
-Actually, no it does not.
+In the case of National Nonprofits, all true nonprofits are incorporated through the state and federal IRS so aren’t they all national?
+Actually, no they are not.
 Some funders believe this to mean the operation of the organization in a certain number of states.
 Other funders define this as serving participants in more than one state.

 Bottom line: Such interpretive verbiage can often mislead organizations into applying for grants in which they are not eligible.